Toggle menu

 This adaptation to living in grasslands in such high densities in an urban environment is unique in the UK and recent research has revealed that this population is of national significance.

-The council has been working with the University of Glasgow, Glasgow Natural History Society and Scottish Natural Heritage to find out more.
+The council has been working with the Glasgow Natural History Society, NatureScot, People's Trust for Endangered Species, Seven Lochs Wetland Park and the University of Glasgow.
 Water voles are a protected species and all research is carried out under appropriate licences.
 The research has indicated that these water voles have adapted well to this new environment and they are present in numbers not observed in any other urban UK environment.
 Furthermore water voles are now scarce or absent over most of lowland Scotland, making this population particularly relevant to biodiversity conservation.

-Find out more about pdf icon water voles [1010kb].
+Find out more about water voles (PDF, 1 MB)(opens new window).

 Projects and News